Geo52/e-reader/README.md

 - esp idf

 ## setup (so far)
-reference this to install esp idf on your machine:
+0. reference this to install esp idf on your machine
-<mark>If your on a linux/mac you have have to add your user to the : sudo usermod -aG dialout $USER
+<mark>*NOTE: If your on a linux/mac you have have to add your user to the : sudo usermod -aG dialout $USER
 </mark>
 - https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html